 - A. The responsibility for assessing or investigating reports of suspected maltreatment rests with the appropriate state, county, or local agency or agencies.
 The agency responsible for assessing or investigating reports of maltreatment has the authority to interview the child, the person or persons responsible for the child's care, the alleged offender, and any other person with knowledge of the maltreatment for the purpose of gathering facts, assessing safety and risk to the child, and formulating a plan.
-The investigating agency may interview the child at MSA.
-The interview may take place outside the presence of the alleged offender or parent, legal guardian, or MSA school official.
-The investigating agency, not MSA, is responsible for either notifying or withholding notification of the interview to the parent, guardian or person responsible for the child's care.
-MSA officials may not disclose to the parent, legal custodian, or guardian the contents of the notification or any other related information regarding the interview until notified in writing by the local welfare or law enforcement agency that the investigation or assessment has been concluded. - B. When the investigating agency determines that an interview should take place on MSA property, written notification of intent to interview the child on MSA property must be received by MSA officials prior to the interview.
-The notification shall include the name of the child to be interviewed, the purpose of the interview, and a reference to the statutory authority to conduct an interview on school property.
+The investigating agency may interview the child at school. interview may take place outside the presence of the alleged offender or parent, legal guardian, or school official.
+The investigating agency, not the school, is responsible for either notifying or withholding notification of the interview to the parent, guardian, or person responsible for the child's care.
+School officials may not disclose to the parent, legal custodian, or guardian the contents of the notification or any other related information regarding the interview until notified in writing by the local welfare or law enforcement agency that the investigation or assessment has been concluded. - B. When the investigating agency determines that an interview should take place on school property, written notification of intent to interview the child on school property must be received by school officials prior to the interview.
+The notification shall include the name of the child to be interviewed, the purpose of the interview, and a reference to the statutory authority to conduct an interview on school property. - C. Except where the alleged offender is believed to be a school official or employee, the time and place, and manner of the interview on school premises shall be within the discretion of school officials, but the local welfare or law enforcement agency shall have the exclusive authority to determine who may attend the interview.
+The conditions as to time, place, and manner of the interview set by the school officials shall be reasonable, and the interview shall be conducted not more than 24 hours after the receipt of the notification unless another time is considered necessary by agreement between the school officials and the local welfare or law enforcement agency.
+Every effort must be made to reduce the disruption of the educational program of the child, other students, or school employees when an interview is conducted on school premises.

-- C. Except where the alleged offender is believed to be an MSA official or employee, the time and place, and manner of the interview on school premises shall be within the discretion of MSA officials, but the local welfare or law enforcement agency shall have the exclusive authority to determine who may attend the interview.
-The conditions as to time, place, and manner of the interview set by MSA officials shall be reasonable and the interview shall be conducted not more than 24 hours after the receipt of the notification unless another time is considered necessary by agreement between MSA officials and the local welfare or law enforcement agency.
-Every effort must be made to reduce the disruption of the educational program of the child, other students, or MSA employees when an interview is conducted on school premises. - D. Where the alleged offender is believed to be an MSA official or employee, the BOD shall conduct its own investigation independent of MDE and, if involved, the local welfare or law enforcement agency. - E. Upon request by MDE, the BOD shall provide all requested data that are relevant to a report of maltreatment and are in the possession of MSA, pursuant to an assessment or investigation of a maltreatment report of a student at MSA.
-The BOD shall provide the requested data in accordance with the requirements of the Minnesota Government Data Practices Act, and the Family Educational Rights and Privacy Act (FERPA).
+- D. Where the alleged offender is believed to be a school official or employee, Math and Science Academy shall conduct its own investigation independent of MDE and, if involved, the local welfare or law enforcement agency. - E. Upon request by MDE, Math and Science Academy shall provide all requested data that are relevant to a report of maltreatment and are in the possession of a school facility, pursuant to an assessment or investigation of a maltreatment report of a student in school.
+Math and Science Academy shall provide the requested data in accordance with the requirements of the Minnesota Government Data Practices Act, Minnesota Statutes chapter 13, and the Family Educational Rights and Privacy Act, 20 United States Code section 1232g.